Near Solomon in Dickinson County, Kansas — The American Midwest (Upper Plains)

 Erected by State Historical Society and State Highway Commission.

 Location.
+38° 55.56′ N, 97° 23.664′ W. Marker is near Solomon, Kansas, in Dickinson County.
+Marker can be reached from Interstate 70 at milepost 265.
+Marker is in the east bound rest area.
 Touch for map.
-Marker is in the east bound rest area.
 Marker is in this post office area: Solomon KS 67480, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
 Harold J. Royer Band Shell (approx. 8.9 miles away); Eisenhower Park (approx. 8.9 miles away); The Grand Army of the Republic (approx. 9 miles away); Site of First Settlers' Home (approx. 9.2 miles away); C. H. Lebold Mansion (approx. 9.2 miles away); J. E. Johntz Home (approx. 9.4 miles away); Hotel Sunflower (approx. 9.6 miles away); Trinity Evangelical Lutheran Church (approx. 9.6 miles away).